Skip to primary navigation Skip to content Skip to footer

 • Mr. Gene’s Beans for the Fairhope Float, in a 1900 home tied to the original Single Tax Colony

-For the full breakdown, see our 10 best restaurants in Fairhope guide and our 15 must-have dishes in Fairhope guide.
+For the full breakdown, see our 10 best restaurants in Fairhope guide and our 15 must-have dishes guide.

 8. Discover Tolstoy Park